 Understanding of human structure is an essential step in the education of health professionals, and your donation allows students hands-on experience with the form of the human body.
-The majority of donations are utilized directly in the education of medical students at the School of Medicine.
-Some donations may also be utilized in research or educational activities conducted by medical professionals associated with the School of Medicine.
+The majority of donations are utilized directly in the education of medical students at the Zucker School of Medicine at Hofstra/Northwell.
+Some donations may also be utilized in research or educational activities conducted by medical professionals associated with the Zucker School of Medicine.
 Finally, through our participation in the Associated Medical Schools of New York, bodies may occasionally be provided to other member schools to aid in the education of their health professions students.
-Upon completion of anatomical studies at these institutions, donations will be returned to our School of Medicine.
+Upon completion of anatomical studies at these institutions, donations will be returned to the Zucker School of Medicine.